OpenArabicPE/slides/2018-turkologentag/2018-09-20-turkologentag-slides.md

 ## Outline of today's paper

-1. Introduction: the promised waste land of *digitised* Arabic
+1. Introduction: the promised wasteland of *digitised* Arabic
 2. OpenArabicPE: making truly *digital* editions
 3. First attempts to map the late Ottoman ideosphere of *Bilād al-Shām*

-# 1. Introduction: the promised waste land of *digitised* Arabic
+# 1. Introduction: the promised wasteland of *digitised* Arabic
 ## 1.1 Importance of mundane texts / periodicals

 <!-- add core questions of today's presentation  -->